-Medication for Campers and Volunteers under 18 is scheduled by program, at the discretion of the Nurse, before or after meals and at evening snack time at the Health and Welcome Center.
+Medication for anyone under 18 is scheduled by program, at the discretion of the Nurse, before or after meals and at evening snack time at the Health and Welcome Center.
 Please have a Counselor accompany Campers to the Health and Welcome Center for their medications.